zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks-faq.md

 A: No, in that case, there won't be any Temp disk drive created.

+**Q: How is NVMe disk placement different from temp disk placement?**

+A: Nvme disk placement will utilize the entire Nvme disk, while temp disk placement will utilize space equal to the OS disk size. e.g. If you are using Standard Ubuntu image on Standard_D2ads_v5 with temp disk placement, you will get an OS disk size of 30 GiB & temp disk size of 45 GiB.
+If you are using the same Standard Ubuntu image on Standard_D2ads_v6 with NVMe disk placement, then you will get and OS disk size of 30 GiB with no NVMe disk.

+**Q: How does NVMe disk placement work for VMs with multiple NVMe disks?**

+A: NVMe Disk Placement will utilize the minimum number of disks required for the OS disk. e.g. Standard_D16ads_v6 has 2 disks of 440 GiB each.
+If you create and Ephemeral OS disk of size less than 440 GiB, then only one disk will be used for creating the ephemeral OS disk.
+The second NVMe disk will be returned to you as a raw local disk.

 **Q: Are Ephemeral OS disks supported on low-priority VMs and Spot VMs?**

 A: Yes.
 There is no option of Stop-Deallocate for Ephemeral VMs, rather users need to Delete instead of deallocating them.